ayan1019/Image_Color_Processing/README.md

 #  Image Color Processing

 It's a static website that shows a bunch of colours and their HEX codes.
 You can copy the HEX codes and use it in any CSS or design software.
-Uses Numoy for Image Processing.
+Uses Numpy for Image Processing.